How to Execute A Box Squat Correctly!

 This will also stabilize and support the lower back.
 If your core isn’t tight, there will be an unnecessary dissipation of kinetic energy through the core, in addition to the inherent loss of kinetic energy resulting from the collision that occurs when you sit down on the box.
 This will translate to an overall reduction in kinetic energy and stored stretch reflex that contributes to your ability to explode off the box as you initiate the concentric phase of the lift.

 4) Lift the bar from the rack.
 With the core as tight as possible, lift the bar out of the rack by arching your upper back, lifting your chest up as you drive your head back, then pushing the bar up evenly with your legs.
-You should also be forcing your knees out to the sides and pushing out on the sides of your shoes, never downward, as though you are trying to spread the floor apart.
+To box squat correctly, you should also be forcing your knees out to the sides and pushing out on the sides of your shoes, never downward, as though you are trying to spread the floor apart.
 This is to further activate the hips.
 You are now ready to descend into the eccentric phase of the lift.

 THE ECCENTRIC PHASE